OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 Before getting started using the RandomAccessFile class, be sure you understand the following concepts.

-1) Reading - Read a chunk of data (bytes) at a location on disk, these bytes can be located anywhere within the file.
+1) Reading - Read a chunk of data (bytes) at a location on disk.
+These bytes can be located anywhere within the file.

-2) Writing - Write a chunk of data (bytes) at a location on disk, we can "write" anywhere within the file.
+2) Writing - Write a chunk of data (bytes) at a location on disk.
+We can "write" anywhere within the file.

 3) File Pointer - A number representing the byte position we are at in the file.